aframevr/aframe-site/src/docs/core/index.md

           sound="src: dangerzone.mp3; volume: 2"></a-entity>
 ```

-We see that components make it very easy to compose entities with mixtures of behavior and functionality and everyone can write their own components to modify entities however they desire.
+We see that components make it very easy to compose entities with mixtures of behavior and functionality, and anyone can write their own components to modify entities however they desire.
 For example, someone might write a `vibrate` component that makes the entity vibrate regardless of which kind of entity it is.
 Although it might seem verbose, it provides a core foundation for abstraction.